NORFOLK PUBLIC HOUSES

 seemingly an essential money saving item.

-BEER HOUSES:-
+BEER ACTS:-

 Under Edward VI, in 1552, licensed victuallers were required to appear before two Justices at the quarter sessions in order to certify their behaviour.
 Licence renewal could be refused if the conduct of the house fell short of expectations.

-By 1753 a register of licensees ( Recognizances ) was to be presented to the Justices at annual Brewster Sessions, held in September. ( Alehouse Recognizances existed from at least the mid 1600's)
+By 1753 a register of licensees (Recognizances) was to be presented to the Justices at annual Brewster Sessions, held in September.
+(Alehouse Recognizances existed from at least the mid 1600's)

 At the Sessions for the County, Wednesday 22nd February 1823, the Chairman Mr. Henry Dover, called for the attention of the Jury, to the subject of Beer-houses. `Which he observed were public nuisances, from becoming the receptacles of drunken and dissolute persons and where crimes are planned. it was not for him to say whether the Legislature would think it advisable to make any alteration to the existing laws, but all persons, particularly the Magistracy, were called upon to exert themselves to put the provisions of the present Act in force; by compelling such houses to be shut during divine service, and to be closed at ten o'clock at night; and it should be understood, for the information of the public, as well as keepers of such houses, that though the doors were closed, if there were persons in the houses at, or after the times mentioned, it amounted to keeping the house open contrary to the Act and subjected the parties to penalties.'

-The Beer Act passed 15th August 1834 required Commissioners of Excise to issue licenses for the sale of beer or cider, but not to be drunk in the house or premises, unless the certificate of good character of the applicant could be sworn by six respectable parishioners. ( Each rated at no less than six pounds )
+The Beer Act passed 15th August 1834 required Commissioners of Excise to issue licenses for the sale of beer or cider, but not to be drunk in the house or premises, unless the certificate of good character of the applicant could be sworn by six respectable parishioners.
+(Each rated at no less than six pounds)

-The same Act allowed billetting of soldiers on licensed premises, but only if an `on' licence was held.
+The same Act allowed billeting of soldiers on licensed premises, but only if an `on' licence was held.
 Also the Justices of the Peace were to fix, once a year, at some time between 20th August and 14th September the hours at which licensed houses could trade.
 In no case was this to be before five in the morning or after eleven at night; or before one o'clock in the afternoon on a Sunday, Good Friday, Christmas Day, or any Fast or Thanksgiving Day.

 The 1834 Act allowed police to enter premises whenever they thought fit and refusal of admission was liable to a fine of £5.
 A second such offence was liable to a conviction leading to the prevention of selling beer etc., for a period up to 2 years.